YoungjunNa/kbo/README.md

 # kbo

-R package for the empirical analysis of baseball at Korea (KBO).
+R package for the empirical analysis of Korea baseball league (KBO).

 ## `player()`
 ```